Modern Foreign Languages Curriculum

 Free Homework & Revision for A Level, GCSE, KS3 & KS2 (senecalearning.com)

-You could also encourage your child to listen to French music or the news in French on websites such as News in Slow French – French Podcast (subscription required).
+You could also encourage your child to listen to French or Spanish music or the news in French or Spanish on websites such as News in Slow French – French Podcast (subscription required) or /https://www.newsinslowspanish.com/

 15 Free Online Newspapers to Learn French with the News (yourfrenchcorner.com)

-Students may have the opportunity to travel abroad during their GCSE course or to make contact with other French schools through V-Lit (combinationlanguages.com).
+Students may have the opportunity to travel abroad during their GCSE course or to make contact with other French/Spanish schools.